rochoa85/mPARCE/README.md

                   protocol
  ```

-The configuration file describes all the parameters required to run the protocol.
+The configuration file describes the parameters required to run the protocol.
 A full detailed explanation is provided in the next section.

 ## Configuration file